kidscancode/godot_recipes/src-4/content/2D/platform_character.md

         velocity.y = jump_speed
 ```

 The values used for `speed`, `gravity`, and `jump_speed` depend greatly on the size of your player sprite.
 The player's texture in this example is `108x208` pixels.
 If your sprite is smaller, you'll want to use smaller values.
 We also want high values so that everything feels fast and responsive.
-A low gravity results in a floaty-feeling game while a high value means you're soon back on the ground and ready to jump again.
+A low gravity results in a floaty-feeling game while a high value means you're quickly back on the ground and ready to jump again.

 Note that we're checking `is_on_floor()` *after* using `move_and_slide()`.
 The `move_and_slide()` function sets the value of this method, so it's important not to check it before, or you'll be getting the value from the previous frame.